DKarandikar/xray/README.md

 ## capture logs (dynamic approach)

-Initial setup:
+Procedure for capturing data on a device:

--1. check out the repo
+0. Check out the repo
-0. create a virtualenv, enter the virtualenv; pip install mitmproxy
+1. Create a virtualenv, enter the virtualenv; pip install mitmproxy

-First steup the device in accordance with mitm:

-1. Either connect through http-proxy or setup forwarding to use mitm --transparent
-2. Install mitm custom certificates on the device by going to mitm.it on browser
+2. Install mitmproxy ca as a root ca on device

-Then setup mitm to work on the pc:
+3. Terminate all running apps on device
+4. Set http proxy to <this mitm host>:8080

-1. create your own `mitm-config.json` based on mitm-config.sample.json to customise your environment
+5. Create your own `mitm-config.json` and edit for app of choice with your details
-2. run the script like `mitmdump -s mitm-save.py -p 8081`
+6. Run `mitmdump -s mitm-save.py -p 8080`
+7. Launch target app on device
+8. Do stuff on device for awhile, then terminate proxy then terminate app

-Then interact with an app on your device you should see traffic on your local console, and logs to be saved in the directory specified in your mitm-config.json file.
+You should see traffic on your local console, and logs to be saved in the directory specified in your mitm-config.json file.

 ## process the logs